Your mission, if you choose to accept, is to think like a real tree hugger.

 See my computer in the background?
 That’s an eBook from my affiliate partners – Real Food, Real Easy! – helping me make those grain-free quiches for a brunch the next day.
 It’s actually faster for me to find the recipes on the computer, and although I do print them out sometimes, I try not to go overboard.
 (I can’t wait to share with you my rocking eBook efficiency tips later tonight!!)

 I don’t see myself as a big eBook reader, but I don’t own a Kindle or Nook.
 However, I DO use them very often, more and more all the time, for recipes and resources.
-That bundle last week was a treasure trove of information, and there’s a Natural Fertility Bundle this week with even more real food resources (12 cookbooks, might be worth the price even if you don’t care about fertility or women’s health).

 Of course, my own eBooks are a great resource, too!